rgallettonf/ziti-console-npm/README.md

 <p align="center">
     <br>
-    <b>Are you interested in knowing how to easily embed programmable, high performance, zero trust networking into your application without VPNs?
+    <b>Are you interested in knowing how to easily embed programmable, high performance, zero trust networking into your application without VPNs?</b>
     <br>
     Learn more about our <a href="https://openziti.io/about">OpenZiti</a> project.</b>
     <br>